Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Results

-The scattering rate $\hbar/\tau$ deduced using Eq.~(\ref{eq:tau-and-m*}) and the values of $K$ and $\epsilon_{\infty}$ discussed below are displayed on Fig.~\ref{fig:fig1}(c).
+The free-carrier spectral weight per plane is given by the constant $K$ and the interplanar spacing is $d_c$.
+The scattering rate $\hbar/\tau(\omega)$ deduced using Eqs.~(\ref{eq:dielectric_function}, \ref{eq:free_carrier}, \ref{eq:memory}) and the values of $K$ and $\epsilon_{\infty}$ discussed below are displayed in Fig.~\ref{fig:fig1}\textbf{c}.
 It depends linearly on frequency for $\kB T\ll\hbar\omega\lesssim0.4$~eV and approaches a constant value for $\hbar\omega<\kB T$.
 This behavior is similar to that reported for Bi2212 \cite{vanderMarel-2003}.
-Above $0.4~\mathrm{eV}\approx3000~\mathrm{cm}^{-1}$, the Bi2212 data show a crossover to a negative curvature and a saturation of $\hbar/\tau$.
-The LSCO data indicate instead a crossover to a positive curvature above 0.4~eV (not shown).
 The sign of the curvature above 0.4~eV depends on $\epsilon_{\infty}$ and changes from positive to negative near $\epsilon_{\infty}=4.5$.
-Our determination $\epsilon_{\infty}=2.76$ presented in Sec.~\ref{sec:scaling} does not take into account data for $\hbar\omega>0.4$~eV and may therefore yield unreliable values of $\hbar/\tau$ in that range (see Appendix~\ref{app:scaling}).
+Our determination $\epsilon_{\infty}=2.76$ presented in Sec.~\ref{sec:scaling} does not take into account data for $\hbar\omega>0.4$~eV and may therefore yield unreliable values of $\hbar/\tau$ in that range (see \SIS~\ref{app:epsinv} and \ref{app:scaling}).

 This linear dependence of the scattering rate calls for a comparison with resistivity.
-Hence we have also measured the temperature dependence of the resistivity of our sample under two magnetic fields $H=0$~T and $H=16$~T. As displayed on Fig.~\ref{fig:fig2}(a) the resistivity has a linear $T$-dependence $\rho=\rho_0+A T$ over an extended range of temperature, with $A\approx 0.63\,\mu\Omega~\mathrm{cm/K}$.
+Hence we have also measured the temperature dependence of the resistivity of our sample under two magnetic fields $H=0$~T and $H=16$~T. As displayed in Fig.~\ref{fig:fig2}\textbf{a}, the resistivity has a linear $T$-dependence $\rho=\rho_0+A T$ over an extended range of temperature, with $A\approx 0.63\,\mu\Omega~\mathrm{cm/K}$.
 This is a hallmark of cuprates in this regime of doping \cite{Daou-2009, Cooper-2009, Legros-2019, Lizaire-2021, Giraldo-Gallo-2018}.
 It is qualitatively consistent with the observed linear frequency dependence of the scattering rate and, as discussed later in this paper, also in good quantitative agreement with the $\omega\rightarrow 0$ extrapolation of our optical data within experimental uncertainties.